Schossi/ActionAdventureWeb/_pages/manual/hero/setup.md

 it gets started by the __HeroPlayerCharacter__ which also instantiates the visual of the item
 - __Die__ is another __TimelineAction__ that is started from the __HeroCharacter__ visual graph
 - __Climb__ is a custom action that lets the player climb up some special surfaces
-double click the script to check it out in Visual Studio, like most classes in CCBK it has an explanation at the top of the file, examples for climbable surfaces are found in HeroDebuggingClimbing or the HeroBeach and HeroInland scenes
+double click the script to check it out in Visual Studio, like most classes in AAK it has an explanation at the top of the file, examples for climbable surfaces are found in HeroDebuggingClimbing or the HeroBeach and HeroInland scenes

 #### Inventory